ashpoolin/parserzero/README.md

 - Stake
 - Vote
 - Compute Budget
-- SPL token (in progress)
+- SPL token
+- Unsupported programs return balance changes a program name (if known), and the program ID so that you can get a sense of what's going on

 ## To Do (NOW)
-- return basic program / unparsed default response (w/ program address lookup)
+- IDL-based module for a popular program (e.g. Jupiter).
+- generic IDL parser template (example) for users to add program support on their own

+## Known Bugs
+The parser is good for about 50k signatures, at which point it seems there's some unclean exit from failed parsing of transactions, which causes the threads to stall (when using GNU parallel).
+Once all of the threads are stalled out the parsing will not progress.
+I've had to kill the job and restart from where I left off (not ideal).
+Currently looking into the root cause.

 ## Feature Support (To-Do FUTURE)
-- final balances and balance changes of owner-specific accounts (must provide the owner of interest)
-- generic IDL parser template (example) for users to add program support on their own
 - Flatten CPI / inner instructions
 - Support for versioned transaction (version > 0), address lookup tables, and more
 - Support popular DeFi protocols: Jupiter, Raydium, Orca, Tensor, Magic Eden, etc.